 The only time an overseas Student may do less than full-time study is when they are repeating areas of their course (by DIBP permission) and these areas do not constitute full-time study.

 4.6.3 Maintenance of Rolls & Instructors Reports

-It is the responsibility of the Trainers to maintain their Student Roll and/or Instructors report I.
+It is the responsibility of the Trainers to maintain their Student Roll.

 4.6.4 Marking of Roll